 Offering the best customer service is the motto of the hospitality industry.
 Your workers are your sole brand ambassadors.
 A single blunder may mean the difference between a satisfied and an angry customer.
 Keeping them happy is the best way to keep them around and pleased with their employment.
 Also, engaged workers are better at presenting consumers with the best possible experience.

 According to research by the Science Direct-

 COVID-19 harmed the engagement of employees at deluxe hotels.
 It is due to feelings of job insecurity.

 Employees who do not have a high level of workplace commitment are more likely to leave.

 COVID-19 induced work insecurity is a significant factor in declining workplace engagement.

 Now the question is -

-What can these employers do to stay linked and promote employee engagement?
+What strategies can these employers use to stay linked and promote employee engagement?

 6 Ideas To Foster Employee Engagement In the Hospitality Industry

 According to a report, hospitality workers have different preferences for rewards and recognition.
 Thus, hospitality organizations must consider creating a well-balanced yet flexible reward-recognition framework.
 It should motivate workers to reach organizational goals while meeting their own needs.